bartbutenaers/node-red-contrib-msg-speed/README.md

 ## Node configuration

 ### Frequency
-The frequency ('second', 'minute', 'hour', 'day') defines the interval length of the moving window.
+The frequency ('second', 'minute', 'hour') defines the interval length of the moving window.

-Remark: when the interval becomes longer, more calculations need to be stored into memory...
+Remark: when the interval becomes longer:
+* It will consume more memory, to store all the calculations.
+* It will take longer at startup to calculate the speed.
+E.g. for frequency 'hour' the speed will become only correct after one hour (i.e. when the interval of the first hour is complete).